 This Recovery Plan therefore does not change Norwich Quay's function as the freight route for the Port, while not precluding a change in this route in the future.
-Town centre/commercial zoning has been retained on the south side of Norwich Quay, with the exception of a small area of land owned by LPC to the east of the Signal Box site.
-There is provision for port activities to occur within the commercial zone southwest of Oxford Street for the next 10 years.
-Upgrades to improve pedestrian and cycling access, safety and amenity along and across Norwich Quay, especially to access Dampier Bay, will need to be addressed appropriately as the development in Dampier Bay becomes more certain.
-This Recovery Plan includes a commitment from the New Zealand Transport Agency, Christchurch City Council, Environment Canterbury, LPC and KiwiRail to sign a Memorandum of Understanding setting out how they will work together to resolve transport issues in Lyttelton relating to the Port's recovery.
-The Memorandum of Understanding will guide the development of a programme of short- and longer-term actions, and agreement on how these will be funded.
-A non-signalised pedestrian facility across Norwich Quay in the vicinity of Sutton Quay will be completed by the end of 2018.
+Town centre zoning has been retained on the south side of Norwich Quay, although there is provision for port activities to occur there for the next 10 years.
+However, there will need to be upgrades to improve pedestrian and cycling access, safety and amenity along and across Norwich Quay, especially to access Dampier Bay.
+This Recovery Plan includes a commitment from the New Zealand Transport Agency, Christchurch City Council, Environment Canterbury, LPC and KiwiRail to sign a Memorandum of Understanding setting out how they will work together to resolve transport issues in Lyttelton.
+The Memorandum of Understanding will guide: